ScottGledhill/Book_a_Doctor/README.md

 # To Use

-  Clone the repo, create a database named doctor_availability Load the files into a REPL
+  Clone the repo, create a database named doctor_availability<br>
+  Load the files into a REPL<br>
   Follow the demo!